elavoie/ssb-tokens/ROADMAP.md

            [x] Use a different local ssb-db for alpha release ('~/.ssb-tokens')

 # 3. Improvements towards 1.0
+    [ ] Support for more use cases
+        [ ] Personal library (keeping track of book lent with tokens) [ ] Tainting tokens from untrusted sources

     [ ] More meaningful error messages when:
         [ ] An alias is used for which the private key is not in the local database.
         [ ] An operation cannot succeed because there is a missing source dependency in the database, preventing validation.

+    [ ] Convenience
+        [ ] API + CLI: Enable listing token types per receiver and per participant [ ] CLI: Enable listing the balances of all tokens held by a given participant

     [ ] Make token type easier to specify
         [ ] Add aliasing of token types ("tokenType:XXX", "tt:XXX")